material-components/material-components-android/docs/components/NavigationRail.md

 *   `LABEL_VISIBILITY_LABELED`: The label is shown on all navigation items
 *   `LABEL_VISIBILITY_UNLABELED`: The label is hidden for all navigation items

-### Adding a header view
+### Adding a header view (eg. Floating action button)

-The rail provides a convenient container for anchoring the header view to the top of the rail, using the `app:headerLayout` attribute.
+The rail provides a convenient container for anchoring a header view (such as a `FloatingActionButton`, logo, etc.) to the top of the rail, using the `app:headerLayout` attribute.

 ![Navigation rail with badges](assets/navigationrail/navigation-rail-fab.png)